jyutzler/Bridge-Systems/system.md

    * 2♥ with four or five hearts and less than five spades
    * 2♠ with four spades or five spades and four hearts

+Responder will generally invite or bid game.
 If responder rebids three of either minor, he shows slam interest and at least a five-card suit.
+A rebid of 4NT over a major is Blackwood so if you want to make a quantitative raise, you must bid a minor first.
 #### Jacoby Transfer
 The Jacoby Transfer shows a five-card major.
 After a 1NT opening (or overcall if systems are on - see Defensive Bidding):